 - An electrical substation is to be suitably located, screened and/or concealed so it is not visible from the street, or any other adjoining public place.
 Council's preference is for a basement chamber substation.
-Any screening or enclosure to conceal the substation is to be visually unobtrusive and suitably integrated with the development, including the fencing and landscape design. - C10 The substation is to be located away from neighbouring properties or sufficiently screened from neighbouring properties. - C11 The location and design of the electricity substation must be considered and integrated with the landscaping of the proposed development, and must ensure that: - a) Vegetation does not overhang or encroach within the substation site. - b) The substation is installed outside of the mature growth root zone of any trees to be retained, or proposed to planted, to prevent roots damage to underground cables. - C12 All other electricity infrastructure is to be suitably located, screened and/or concealed to minimise visual impact on the streetscape.
+Any screening or enclosure to conceal the substation is to be visually unobtrusive and suitably integrated with the development, including the fencing and landscape design. - C10 The substation is to be located away from neighbouring properties or sufficiently screened from neighbouring properties. - C11 The location and design of the electricity substation must be considered and integrated with the landscaping of the proposed development, and must ensure that: a) Vegetation does not overhang or encroach within the substation site. b) The substation is installed outside of the mature growth root zone of any trees to be retained, or proposed to planted, to prevent roots damage to underground cables. - C12 All other electricity infrastructure is to be suitably located, screened and/or concealed to minimise visual impact on the streetscape.
 And where a pillar is required in addition to the substation, the pillar should be co-located with the substation.
+The design and location of all other aboveground utility infrastructure (such as electrical pillars etc.) should minimise visual clutter within the streetscape and provide for a continuous accessible path of travel, where practical to ensure safe and equitable pedestrian circulation for people of all abilities.
+(Where this provision and Ausgrid's requirements cannot both be satisfied, the applicant is to develop in consultation with Council and Ausgrid a solution that meets the acceptance of both consent authorities.)

-- At the DA stage the applicant should demonstrate that they have engaged with Ausgrid and have a network capacity assessment undertaken for the proposed development. - Where a substation is required, the substation should be identified on the DA plans and addressed in the SEPP 65 Design Verification Statement (also see Apartment Design Guide Objective 3C-2 Amenity of the public domain is retained and enhanced) - The DCP requirements for substations apply in addition to the Ausgrid Network Standards.
+- At the DA stage the applicant should demonstrate that they have engaged with Ausgrid and have a network capacity assessment undertaken for the proposed development. - Where a substation is required, the substation should be identified on the DA plans and addressed in the SEPP 65 Design Verification Statement (also see Apartment Design Guide Objective 3C-2 Amenity of the public domain is retained and enhanced) - The DCP requirements for substations apply in addition to the Ausgrid Network Standards, such as NS113 Site selection and construction design requirements for chamber substations.

 Separate Ausgrid approval for the substation will be required. - A dedicated access way/easement through the site to the substation will also need to be provided in accordance with the requirements of Ausgrid and Council.